 - Children and Learning – looking at standards of attainment and effective delivery of our curriculum;

-- Safeguarding – considering all matters relating to health, safety security, child protection and wellbeing.
+- Safeguarding, Health, Safety and Security – considering all matters relating to health, safety security, child protection and wellbeing.

-The chair of governors is currently Mrs Marsha Walton, who can be contacted via the school office or directly via email at firstname.lastname@example.org
+The chair of governors is currently Mrs Marsha Walton, who can be contacted via the school office.

 What can you expect of our governors?

-- knows the school well: its context, characteristics, aims, values & aspirations;
+- know the school well: its context, characteristics, aims, values & aspirations;

-- provides a strategic view of where the school is heading, establishing high expectations, by monitoring and evaluating effectiveness, putting challenging questions and pressing for improvement;
+- provide a strategic view of where the school is heading, establishing high expectations, by monitoring and evaluating effectiveness, putting challenging questions and pressing for improvement;

-- holds the school to account for its educational standards, the quality of education provided and promoting effective teaching and learning;
+- hold the school to account for its educational standards, the quality of education provided and promoting effective teaching and learning;

-- knows how the school is perceived by parents, children, staff, community, Ofsted and the LEA.
+- know how the school is perceived by parents, children, staff, community, Ofsted and the LEA.

 - have a strategic role in the financial management of the school